-Notwithstanding the provisions of the first paragraph of this Section 7, if at the time an option is granted under this Plan, the individual to whom the option has been granted is a Ten Percent Shareholder, such option shall not be deemed to be an "incentive stock option" as defined in Section 422(b) of the Code unless the right of the Ten Percent Shareholder to exercise the option will terminate and expire no later than the end of the five (5) year period beginning on the date the option because the right of the Ten Percent Shareholder to exercise the option does not terminate and expire at the end of the five (5) year period beginning on the date the option because the right of the Ten Percent Shareholder to exercise the option does not terminate and expire at the end of the five (5) year period beginning on the date the option is granted, such option shall continue to be valid and binding on the Company according to its terms and, for purposes of determining the remaining number of shares of Common Stock with respect to which options may be granted under the terms of this Plan, shall be deemed to have been granted pursuant to the terms of this Plan.
+Notwithstanding the provisions of the first paragraph of this Section 7, if at the time an option is granted under this Plan, the individual to whom the option has been granted is a Ten Percent Shareholder, such option shall not be deemed to be an "incentive stock option" as defined in Section 422(b) of the Code unless the right of the Ten Percent Shareholder to exercise the option will terminate and expire no later than the end of the five (5) year period beginning on the date the option is granted.
+If a Ten Percent Shareholder is granted options by the Committee pursuant to this Plan and such option is not deemed to be an incentive stock option because the right of the Ten Percent Shareholder to exercise the option does not terminate and expire at the end of the five (5) year period beginning on the date the option is granted, such option shall continue to be valid and binding on the Company according to its terms and, for purposes of determining the remaining number of shares of Common Stock with respect to which options may be granted under the terms of this Plan, shall be deemed to have been granted pursuant to the terms of this Plan.